Supply Chain Infrastructure

 Floating Share Widget

-During her confirmation hearing, Transportation Secretary Elaine Chao called the nation’s transportation system “the underpinning of our world-class economy” but said it has been “jeopardized” by aging infrastructure that she pledged to “rebuild, refurbish and revitalize.”
-She said she hopes to “unleash the potential” of private investors to improvements.
+Infrastructure has been a top priority for Trump Transportation Secretary Elaine Chao, who last year called the nation’s transportation system “the underpinning of our world-class economy” but said it has been “jeopardized” by aging infrastructure she pledged to “rebuild, refurbish and revitalize.”

-Trump’s proposals come at a time where the U.S. transportation infrastructure has suffered from decades of underinvestment that has turned the transportation system into a drag on the economy.
-Growing inefficiencies and bottlenecks in the system increase costs and make it increasingly harder for American companies to expand their businesses.
+Trump’s proposal comes at a time when U.S. transportation infrastructure has suffered from decades of underinvestment that has turned the system into a drag on the economy.
+Growing inefficiencies and bottlenecks increase costs and make it increasingly harder for American companies to expand their businesses.
 Ultimately, the lack of infrastructure investment is reducing U.S. competitiveness in the global economy.
-Congress needs to improve and expand infrastructure, improve system efficiency in order to handle increasing freight needs, and provide long-term funding.
+NRF believes Congress needs to improve and expand infrastructure, improve system efficiency to handle increasing freight needs, and provide long-term funding.

 Why it Matters to Retailers